 Please note that Dandong and Sinuiju are just transit spots where we go stop by for Chinese and Korean customs.
 We do, however, offer extension tours in both cities so do please let us know if you would be interested in either option.

 This tour consists of 4 nights / 5 days in the DPRK plus one night on the train (plane exit option is also available).
 This tour covers highlights and celebrations in Pyongyang, the lively city of Sariwon, the beautiful region of Mt.
-Myohyang where we stay overnight at one of the most luxurious hotels in the DPRK, the ancient city Kaesong and of course the DMZ.
+Myohyang, the ancient city Kaesong where we will stay overnight in a traditional courtyard hotel and of course the DMZ.

 Kumsusan Memorial Palace(where the Leaders Kim Il Sung and Kim Jong Il lie in state).
 Please note that this is the most sacred place in the DPRK and that there is a dress code to follow.
 Please contact us for more information.